West Silvertown DLR station: Design

 The station (like most Docklands Light Railway stations) is elevated and can be reached from street level by stairs or a lift.

 Location

-The station is close to the site of Lyle Park and was set up to serve Britannia Village and the proposed new development at Peruvian Wharf.
+The station is close to Lyle Park and was set up to serve Britannia Village and the proposed new development at Peruvian Wharf.

 Connections

 London Buses routes 129 and 330 serve the station.

 Services

 The typical off-peak service in trains per hour from West Silvertown is: